haiko-xyz/solver/README.md

 ## Architecture

+This monorepo contains both the core solver libraries and contracts (in package `core`) and individual solver implementations (in remaining packages).

 ### Solvers

 The `SolverComponent` in the `core` package implements most of the core functionality of a `Solver` contract.
 A Solver implementation must: